mapzen/terrarium/README.md

 }
 ```

-And then use it on the YAML scene to modify the normals on the fragment shader:
+and then use it on the YAML scene to modify the normals on the fragment shader:

 ```yaml
 	normal: |
 		normal.gb = getNormal(v_orig_pos.xy);
 ```

-Once the terrain is lighted by the is compute the terrain looks like this:
+Once the terrain is "lit", the terrain looks like this:

 ![enlighten terrain](imgs/04-terrain-normals.png)

 #### Under water

-Using the bounding box of the image we download from Shuttle Radar Topography Mission](http://www2.jpl.nasa.gov/srtm/) I construct a big rectangular polygon to draw the water level
+Using the bounding box of the image we downloaded from Shuttle Radar Topography Mission](http://www2.jpl.nasa.gov/srtm/), I can construct a big rectangular polygon in which to draw the water level.

-I use a [Spherical Environmental Map](http://www.ozone3d.net/tutorials/glsl_texturing_p04.php) on it together with some fragment shader code to disturb the normals using a regular simplex noise function.
+I use a [Spherical Environmental Map](http://www.ozone3d.net/tutorials/glsl_texturing_p04.php) on it together with some fragment shader code to disturb the normals using a regular simplex noise function to make it look more "natural".

 ![SEM](imgs/sem-sky-0001.jpg)